 Event description

 Healthcare systems across Canada are experiencing parallel pressures: aging infrastructure, escalating construction and equipment costs, workforce shortages, and care models evolving faster than the facilities designed to support them.
-Bottlenecks to care may manifest differently, but the shared challenges require shared innovative solutions across provinces and territories.
+Bottlenecks in the healthcare system may manifest differently, but these challenges require shared innovative solutions across provinces and territories.
+It’s time to seize the opportunity with an “elbows-up” uniquely Canadian approach that brings together health leaders and experts in project design and health systems operations who are making a difference.
+Join Us!

 Background: